wcko87/rabiribi-randomizer/index.md

 ### Difficulty and Knowledge

+The knowledge and difficulty settings influences the minimum required knowledge/platforming ability required to clear the randomizer seed (obtain the required items).

+Here are the commonly played settings:
+* `BASIC`+`NORMAL` is recommended for most players.
+* `INTERMEDIATE`+`HARD` is recommended for players who are familiar with the advanced platforming tricks used in the game.
+* `ADVANCED`+`HARD` is the commonly played setting by speedrunners.
+* `ADVANCED`+`V_HARD` is rarely played.
+`STUPID` is never used.

+##### Knowledge

+Knowledge can be `BASIC`, `INTERMEDIATE` or `ADVANCED`.

-* `ADVANCED_TRICKS_REQUIRED`: There are many tricks in the game that requires advanced knowledge of how the game works to perform.
-Turning off this flag removes the need for some of the more advanced tricks to obtain all the required items.
+There are many tricks in the game that requires advanced knowledge of how the game works to perform.
-  * `STUPID_HARD_TRICKS`: There are some tricks that we consider ridiculous, even for speedrunners.
-Keeping this flag off removes the need for any of these tricks to be performed.
-We recommend keeping this off to preserve sanity.
+* `BASIC` is recommended for anyone not familiar with speedrunning tricks used in Rabi-Ribi.
+* `INTERMEDIATE` is recommended for players who are already very familiar with the advanced speedrunning tricks used in Rabi-Ribi.
+* `ADVANCED` tricks require extremely specific knowledge, and is not recommended unless you are always keeping up to date with the very specific tricks used to get into certain areas in the game.

+##### Difficulty

+Difficulty can be `NORMAL`, `HARD`, `V_HARD` or `STUPID`.

+Some tricks in Rabi-Ribi can be very difficult to execute.
+This flag determines the minimum execution ability required to complete the seed.
+* `NORMAL` is recommended for most players.
+There are many tight jumps which are still labeled as `NORMAL`.
+* `HARD` involves some tricks that are very tight, and can be difficult to execute even for experienced players.
+However, these tricks are still reasonable.
+* `V_HARD` involves tricks that can be quite unreasonable to be expected to execute (i.e. borderline stupid), but some people still do them anyway.
+* `STUPID` refers to tricks that no one wants to do, ever.
+This often refers to tricks that have only been performed successfully once, just to prove that it is possible.

 ### Settings